Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 }
 ```

 The application watchdog is disabled by default.
 If you are debugging the CO2 monitor and pause execution for longer than 60 seconds the Azure Sphere OS thinks the application has failed and will restart it.
-To enable the watchdog for production, uncomment the call to **start_watchdog** in the **InitPeripheralsAndHandlers** function.
+To enable the watchdog for production, uncomment the call to **start_watchdog** in the **InitPeripheralsAndHandlers** function located in main.c.

 ```c
 static void InitPeripheralsAndHandlers(void)